sebastianomelita/ArduinoBareMetal/soilmousture.md

   /*
   First we configure the wake up source
-  We set our ESP32 to wake up every 5 seconds
+  We set our ESP32 to wake up every tot seconds
   */
   esp_sleep_enable_timer_wakeup(TIME_TO_SLEEP * uS_TO_S_FACTOR);
   Serial.println("Setup ESP32 to sleep for every " + String(TIME_TO_SLEEP) + " Seconds");